-In the event of a competitor protesting against a penalty imposed on him by the O.O.D. or the UIM Commissioner and another driver protesting simultaneously against this competitor due to the same incident, the Jury will have only one meeting with both competitors being party of this protest procedure.
+In the event of one rider protesting against a penalty imposed on him and/or one or more riders protesting simultaneously against this competitor due to the same incident, the Jury will have only one meeting with all concerned riders being party of this protest procedure.
+The same applies if several riders protest against the same Protest Judge decision.